-A first fundamental difference is that in the times that saw the birth of many OICs, Christian formation was prior to membership of the association and was received elsewhere: in the family, in the parish, even at school.
+A first fundamental difference compared to today is that at the time of the birth of many OICs, Christian education was prior to membership of the association and was received elsewhere: in the family, in the parish, even at school.
 Now this is no longer the case.
-In the current cultural context that characterizes many Western societies, many people - in some countries the vast majority - no longer receive some Christian (and religious education in general) neither in the family, nor in the parish or in other ecclesial structures (which they do not attend more) and, even less, in schools and other educational institutions.
+In the current cultural context that characterizes many Western societies, many people - in some countries the vast majority - no longer receive any Christian (and religious in general) education either in the family, or in the parish or in other ecclesial structures (which they do not attend more) and, even less, in schools and other educational institutions.
 A new task and a new responsibility therefore arises for the Associations of the faithful, that of becoming places of Christian formation for their members.
-Often people approach an association attracted by some event in which they take part, more often due to friendships that are formed with those who are already members, but the faith of those who today become members of any association of faithful does not can no longer be taken for granted.
+Often people approach an association attracted by some event in which they take part, more often due to the friendships they form with those who are already members, but the faith of those who today become members of any association of the faithful cannot no longer be taken for granted.
 Nowadays, more and more often, the association itself becomes the place of the first encounter with the Lord, of the first encounter with the faith and with the living reality of the Church.
 Even before promoting coordinated apostolic action, before thinking about the Christian presence in international life and in society, before making an appeal to international responsibility, it is necessary to accompany people on a gradual journey of initiation into Christian life.
-The great challenge for many associations is to offer, on a permanent basis, paths of evangelization and catechesis, initial proclamation, faith formation, accompaniment in spiritual growth.
-I underline that "Christian formation" must not be limited to scholastic conferences, but living and kerygmatic catechesis, introduction to the sacramental life of the Church, liturgical celebrations, introduction to the life of prayer, verification of life in the light of the Word of God, moments of discussion and dialogue, experiences of brotherhood, experiences of service and charity, missionary experiences etc. The model is the "faith formation" that Jesus did with his disciples.

-The Holy Father states in Evangelii Gaudium: "The formation of lay people and the evangelization of professional and intellectual categories represent an important pastoral challenge" (EG 102).
-In other times the challenge would have been to "mobilise" the professional categories (with an already well-defined Catholic identity) and to "orient" their commitments towards a common apostolic goal.
+The great challenge for many associations is to offer, on a permanent basis, paths of evangelization and catechesis, initial proclamation, faith formation and accompaniment in spiritual growth.
+I underline that when we talk about "Christian formation" we must not limit ourselves to scholastic conferences, but we mean something more complete which includes live and kerygmatic catechesis, introduction to the sacramental life of the Church, liturgical celebrations, introduction to the life of prayer, verification of life in the light of the Word of God, moments of discussion and dialogue, experiences of brotherhood, experiences of service and charity, missionary experiences etc. The model is the "faith formation" that Jesus did with his disciples.
+The Holy Father states in Evangelii Gaudium: "The formation of lay people and the evangelization of professional and intellectual categories represent an important pastoral challenge" (EG n.
+102).
+In of professional and intellectual categories represent an important pastoral challenge" (EG n.
+102).
+In other times the challenge would have been to "mobilise" the professional categories (with an already well-defined Catholic identity) and to "orient" their commitment towards a common apostolic goal.
 Now the pastoral challenge is to "evangelize" the professional categories.